-Kinds of Questions:
+Kinds of Questions

-Each Member may ask two starred and two unstarred questions in a day's sitting.
+Each Member may ask five starred and five unstarred questions in a day's sitting.3

-- i.
-Starred Question: is the one to which a written reply is read out by the Minister.
-A Member who intends to ask a starred question has to distinguish it with an asterisk.
-When a starred question has been answered, any Member may ask such supplementary questions as may be necessary for explaining the answer, but the Speaker can disallow a supplementary question, which either infringes any provision and admissibility of questions or is otherwise an abuse of the right of asking questions. - ii.
+- ii.
 Un-Starred Question: is when a written reply is supplied but not read out.
-After reply by the Minister, a Member may ask supplementary questions to elaborate different dimensions of a question and/or its reply. - iii.
-Short Notice Questions: In case of a matter of immediate public importance, a Member may ask a question on shorter notice with the consent of the Speaker and concerned Minister.
+After reply by the Minister, a Member may ask supplementary questions to elaborate different dimensions of a question or its reply. - iii.
+Short Notice Questions: In case of a matter of immediate public importance, a Member may ask a question on shorter notice with consent of the Speaker and concerned Minister.